xHiQuality/cason-coding-portfolio/README.md

 Welcome to my portfolio!!
 This is your one stop shop for all things Cason!
 Feel free to message me through email (provided in website)!

-<mark>IMPORTANT</mark>
+<span style="background-color: #FFFF00">IMPORTANT</span>
 Currently due to how SPAs are handled by Github Pages, refreshing the page will send you to an 404 error not found with no link back to site.
-Please do <mark>NOT</mark> refresh!
+Please do <span style="background-color: #FFFF00">NOT</span> refresh!
 If you do, you will simply have to reenter the site home url